Fairtrade facts and benefits

 Fairtrade Foundation 2020

-Fairtrade delivers many benefits to producers and consumers around the globe, here are some facts and figures.*
+Fairtrade delivers many benefits to producers and consumers around the globe, here are some facts and figures from The Fairtrade Foundation.

-- There are 1,707 Fairtrade producer organisations across 73 countries.
+- There are more than 1,900 Fairtrade producer organisations across 70 countries.

-- 25% of all Fairtrade farmers and workers are women and Fairtrade Standards are designed to prevent gender inequality, increase female participation, and empower more women and girls to access the benefits of Fairtrade.
+- Over 25% of all Fairtrade farmers and workers are women and Fairtrade Standards are designed to ensure gender equality and increase female participation.

 - Environmental protection is ingrained in Fairtrade: farmers have to improve soil and water quality, manage pests, avoid using harmful chemicals, manage waste, reduce their greenhouse gas emissions and protect biodiversity.